Mohansamala/Pandas-Dataanalysis/readme.md

 ![alt text](performance.png "perfoormance of boys and girls")

 By plot  and analysis  we can state that  girls perform better than Boys  overall.
+Code can be found in question2.ipynb
-## Does southindian excel at math and science ?
+## 3.Does southindian excel at math and science ?

 TO know whether South indians excel in Math and Science,States are divied into two
     1. South india  ["AP","TN","KL","KA","PY"]